patrickemonts/multiple-basis-representation/README.md

 where $J$ is the Ising coupling and $h$ is the transverse field.
 The matrices $X_i$ and $Z_i$ are the respective Pauli matrices acting on site $i$.

+Additionally, the repository contains benchmarking code in the form of matrix-product state (MPS), projected entangled pair state (PEPS) and exact diagonalization (ED) simulations.

 ## Installation
 The code is written for Python 3 and tested to work with Python 3.8.